 A beautiful subject, made as a commission for two beautiful people, one of whom is a Canadian, and who make their home in Brisbane AU.
 The piece is a reminder of the beauties of spring in southern Ontario.
 Watercolour and graphite, approx 11×14″, 2018. ©Kathryn Chorney

 Bundle of male pollen cones of the Red Pine, one of the most prolific native trees of Canada.
 This piece was exhibited in Art of the Plant, at the Canadian Museum of Nature, Ottawa, in 2018.
 The exhibition was part of a global collaboration celebrating native plant diversity, exhibited online worldwide along with botanical art exhibits from 25 participating countries.
-This piece has also been juried into the 2019 Guild of Natural Science Illustrators exhibition in Brisbane AU (July 2019), and will also be part of Focus on Nature XV, the NY State Museum’s biannual exhibit of international science and nature illustration taking place June 2019 – Jan 2020.
+This piece was also juried into the 2019 Guild of Natural Science Illustrators exhibition in Brisbane AU (July 2019), and was also part of Focus on Nature XV, the NY State Museum’s biannual exhibit of international science and nature illustration, June 2019 – Jan 2020.
 Watercolour, casein, and graphite, 13″h x 19″w, ©Kathryn Chorney

 This tree stands dormant under a fresh January snowfall.
 The egg and spoon-like forms (originally inner-monk sketchbook drawings) represent elements of a spring that has not yet arrived.
 Watercolour and graphite, 12″h x 8″w. ©Kathryn Chorney